vruusha/ReactChat/README.md

 ## Howdy! 👋

-This is the frontend interview project!
+This is the frontend project!
 I have built a basic chat app which can be used bya user to join a chat room and send and view messages by other users

 ## Getting started
 There's a few things you need to get started on to get this to work.